etsurin/bachelor_thesis/README.md

 It has following functions:

 1. Detect any txt file in user's device
 2. Preview the selected txt file and generate summary for the selected text.
-With pretrained summarization models available at [here](https://drive.google.com/file/d/1OPJpKsPrz751ydDUhWTFucGir8zejVCF/view?usp=drive_link).
+With pretrained summarization model.
 3. Calculate the rouge score if reference is provided.

 ### Run the summarization system